 The three phase induction motor is the most widely used electrical motor.
 Almost 80% of the mechanical power used by industries is provided by three phase induction motors because of its simple and rugged construction, low cost, good operating characteristics, the absence of commutator and good speed regulation.
 In three phase induction motor, the power is transferred from stator to rotor winding through induction.
 The induction motor is also called a synchronous motor as it runs at a speed other than the synchronous speed.

-Like any other electrical motor induction motor also have two main parts namely rotor and stator.
+Like any other type of electrical motor induction motor, a 3 phase induction motor is constructed from two main parts, namely the rotor and stator:

 - Stator: As its name indicates stator is a stationary part of induction motor.
 A stator winding is placed in the stator of induction motor and the three phase supply is given to it.